xvitaly/hudman/README.md

 ---

-Local HUD mirror manager.
+HUD Manager is a simple tool for creating a local HUD mirror.
 Can be used with the [SRC Repair](https://github.com/xvitaly/srcrepair) project.

 # License
 GNU General Public License version 3.
 You can find it here: [LICENSE](LICENSE).
 External libraries can use another licenses, compatible with GNU GPLv3.